gvelim/advent2024/src/bin/day12/README.md

 **Reasoning:** This function ensures that horizontal segments are correctly grouped vertically into plots.
 The logic handles the creation of new plots, the continuation of existing plots, and the merging of plots that become connected.
 The `depr_ids` mechanism is essential for the calling `process_line` function to finalize the merge by transferring all segments from the deprecated plots into the master plot in the main `plots` map, and updating any references to deprecated IDs in the `LastGardenScanLine` structs.

-## 6. Step 5: Calculating Area and Perimeter
+## 6. Step 5: Calculating Area, Perimeter, and Sides

-Once the `Garden` is fully parsed and all `Plot`s are assembled, we can calculate their properties.
+Once the `Garden` is fully parsed and all `Plot`s are assembled, we can calculate their properties for both Part 1 and Part 2 of the puzzle.

+### Area Calculation

 ```rust
     pub(super) fn area(self: &Plot) -> usize {